About the Committee

 The Racial Justice Committee addresses issues regarding racial injustice and reform.
 All CLA members are welcome to join.
 We focus on four main areas of content: public education, member education, member engagement, and legislative/other advocacy efforts.

-We thank the Criminal Law Section, the Litigation Section and the CLA’s DEI Outreach Council (DOC) for taking the lead.
+We thank the Criminal Law Section, the Litigation Section and the CLA’s Diversity Outreach Committee (DOC) for taking the lead.